 It becomes crucial that you maintain the machine by lubricating it.
 It isn’t enough to drink water just during practice.
 The singer needs to keep themselves hydrated all the time.
 Some experienced singers also recommend a mixture of lemon juice and honey for clearing their throats before singing practice.

 Great vocalists don’t focus on singing from their mouths but from their diaphragms.
 For beginners letting air flow freely through your throat and vocal cords are often challenging.
 Perfecting a good singing posture can often be difficult, you can try the position out by holding your shoulders back, chest high, chin on a parallel angle to the floor, and your upper body held up nice and straight.

 You should also relax your muscles and stand up straight to allow the air to flow through your vocal cords freely.
 Keep your stomach both firm.
 You will need to practice managing these muscles while learning how to breathe using your diaphragm.
 You should also prevent your knees from locking up.
 As a beginner, you shouldn’t expect to be comfortable in this posture right away.

-One most common tendency among novice singers are to fill up their lungs with air vertically instead of horizontally.
+One most common tendency among novice singers is to fill up their lungs with air vertically instead of horizontally.
 To understand the coherent difference between the two, you need to take a deep breath and sing a phrase of a song.
 While singing, you have to observe your shoulders.
 If you notice movement, then you are breathing in the right amount of that valuable air into your shoulders, where it has no use to you.